Where are you from?

 How did you end up working in the space program?

 During graduate school, I worked in a lab called the Center for Human Factors in Advanced Aeronautics Technologies (CHAAT).
 CHAAT is a NASA University research center that conducts research on air traffic controller workload and situation awareness.
 A JPLer came to visit our lab and notified us of a summer research internship.
-At the time, I thought the chances of me landing an internship at JPL were slim, but I was encouraged by a friend to apply anyway.
-That single nudge of encouragement is what made me gather the courage to apply and consequently changed my life.
-I was beyond excited when I received the acceptance email.
+I applied immediately!
+My summer internship was an incredible experience, and I knew I wanted to stay at JPL, so I applied for a job.

 Tell us about your job.
 What do you do?